Exploring Cycle Consistency Learning in Interactive Volume Segmentation: Introduction

-Highly successful temporal propagation modules have been proposed for semi-supervised video object segmentation (VOS)~\cite{cheng2021modular,cheng2021rethinking,cheng2022xmem}.
+Highly successful temporal propagation modules have been proposed for semi-supervised video object segmentation (VOS)~\cite{oh2019video,cheng2021rethinking,cheng2022xmem}.
 Inspired by these approaches, recent interactive volume segmentation methods~\cite{liu2022isegformer,zhou2023volumetric,shi2022hybrid} have used a modular framework that decouples human interaction from segmentation propagation.
 In this way, a video temporal propagation module can be directly applied to medical volumes.
 Conceptually, these modular methods combine two tasks: interaction-to-segmentation (\ie, interactive segmentation on 2D slices~\cite{liu2022simpleclick}) and segmentation propagation (\ie, as in temporal propagation in semi-supervised VOS~\cite{cheng2021rethinking}).
 These modular methods differ significantly from unified 3D approaches~\cite{diaz2022deepedit,liao2020iteratively}, which directly adopt 3D encoders and decoders for interactive volume segmentation.
-A strength of modular over unified approaches is that users can focus on segmenting a single slice to high quality without the need to check the effects of the interaction on other slices, as checking itself takes time and effort.
-Besides, modular methods provide more flexible support for different user interaction types as interaction and propagation are decoupled in training.
-Thus, we focus on modular interactive volume segmentation in this work.
+Modular approaches, as opposed to unified ones, allow users to focus on segmenting a single slice with high quality without having to check the interaction effects on other slices, as checking itself takes time and effort.
+Besides, modular methods offer greater flexibility in supporting various user interactions since interaction and propagation are decoupled.
+In the era of large foundation models, modular methods benefit from the advances of both modules~\cite{kirillov2023segment,cheng2023putting}.
+Thus, we focus on modular interactive volume segmentation.